uiceds/cee-492-term-project-fall-2022-team-online/manuscript.md

 A relu activation was applied for this model, and there might be better choices for the normalized data.

 ![
-Predictive Neural Network model using the validation Data.
+Predictive Neural Network model without normalization using the validation Data.
 ](https://raw.githubusercontent.com/uiceds/cee-492-term-project-fall-2022-team-online/main/reference/4-Neural Networks/NNVal.png "NNVal"){#fig:NNVal width="250px"}

 Figure @fig:NNVal shows the performance of the Neural Network model without normalization using the validation data as the input.
 The RMSE value obtained is 7.24.

 ![
-Predictive Neural Network model using the validation Data.
+Predictive Neural Network model with normalization using the validation Data.
 ](https://raw.githubusercontent.com/uiceds/cee-492-term-project-fall-2022-team-online/main/reference/4-Neural Networks/NNValNorm.png "NNVal"){#fig:NNValNorm width="250px"}

 Figure @fig:NNValNorm shows the performance of the Neural Network model with normalization using the validation data as the input.
 The RMSE value obtained is 9.83.